 Create and manage bulletins, discussions, and distribution lists easily to effectively communicate on multiple levels.
 Custom scheduling and mail queuing allow for more flexible outbound mail management.
 Mailing List membership can be stored within MDaemon or in an ODBC compliant database.

 Mailing Lists features include: Mailing List Subscription Reminders, Option to Replace FROM Header with List's Email Address, List-ID Support, Support for List-Post, List-Subscribe, List-Unsubscribe, List-Help, List-Owner, List-Archive Mailing List Headers, and Remove Duplicate Recipients when Message Sent to Multiple Mailing Lists.

-Attachments can be added to Calendar items, Contacts, Tasks, and Notes via MDaemon Webmail, Outlook Connector, or your favorite CalDAV or CardDAV client.
+Attachments can be added to Calendar items, Contacts, Tasks, and Notes via MDaemon Webmail, MDaemon Connector for Outlook, or your favorite CalDAV or CardDAV client.
 When scheduling a meeting, attachments added to calendar events will be sent to all meeting attendees.